Community Supported Agriculture

 Late spring, May example- 1/4 pound bag of arugula, 1 pound head broccoli, a small green cabbage, a bunch of curly kale, a bunch of dill, a bunch of radishes, 1/4 pound bag of baby lettuce mix.

 Early Summer, June example- a bunch of carrots, a bunch curly kale, a small bunch of basil, garlic scapes, 1 pound zucchini, 1 pound cucumbers, a bunch of scallions, 1/4 pound bag of arugula, 1 bunch Swiss chard.

-Mid Summer, July example- a bulb of garlic, a small bunch of parsley, 2 pounds of red skin potatoes, 2 cucumbers (1 lb), 2-3 zucchini (1 lb), 5 pink and red tomatoes (2 lbs), one pound carrots.
+Mid Summer, July example- a bulb of garlic, a small bunch of parsley, 2 cucumbers (1 lb), 2-3 zucchini (1 lb), 7 pink, red, and/or purple tomatoes (3 lbs), one pound carrots.

 Some questions to ask yourself before purchasing a vegetable box share are:

 Do I like to cook fresh whole foods regularly?